CapgePau-Uppa/2023_TER_detectionGaz/README.md

 #### Step 4: Copy the code

 - Click on File > New to create a new file.
-- Copy the code in path/to/our/code to your new file
+- Copy the code in Gas_Sensor_Arduino/Gas_Sensor_Arduino.ino to your new file.
 - Verify by clicking on Sketch > Verify/Compile.
 If you have errors, check if you followed each step and restart the Arduino software.

 #### Step 5: Upload